sixtysixx/zeroleaks/README.md

 # ZeroLeaks

-An autonomous AI security scanner that tests LLM systems for prompt injection vulnerabilities using state-of-the-art attack techniques.
+An autonomous AI security scanner that tests LLM systems for prompt injection vulnerabilities using attack techniques.

 ## Features